taka-rl/car_simulator/README.md

     - [X] Understand basics of rendering on screen
     - [X] Create ShaderProgram class
     - [X] Load GLSL files from different files
+    - [X] Draw two rectangles as a car and parking lot
+    - [ ] Learn Transformation, GLM, and Coordinate systems
     - [ ] Collision check
+    - [ ] Draw a line that represents a car movement
+    - [ ] Copy code in opengl_learning.cpp to main.cpp as a base of the project

 ### Simulation environment
 - [ ] Draw a car with each wheel